Skip to main content

 Control and transparency without drowning in approvals.

 • Purchase order approvalStandard PO workflow with thresholds and approvals, automated notifications.
+Approved POs then pushed to Xero for payment.

 ERPNextn8n